codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 | `CF_JIRA_MESSAGE`            | Relevant only when `CF_ISSUE_TRACKING_INTEGRATION` is defined.
 The Jira issue IDs matching the string to associate with the image.  | Required  |
 | `CF_JIRA_FAIL_ON_NOT_FOUND`            | Relevant only when `CF_ISSUE_TRACKING_INTEGRATION` is defined.
 The report image action when the `CF_JIRA_MESSAGE` is not found.
 When set to `true`, the report image action is failed.  | Required  |

-For how-to instructions, see [Connect a third-party CI platform/tool to Codefresh]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/#connect-a-third-party-ci-platformtool-to-codefresh/).
+For how-to instructions, see [Connect a third-party CI platform/tool to Codefresh GitOps]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/#connect-a-third-party-ci-platformtool-to-codefresh/).

-### Templatization examples for CF arguments
+## Templatization examples for CF arguments

-Arguments such as `CF_IMAGE`, `CF_GIT_BRANCH`, and `CF_JIRA_MESSAGE` are populated dynamically when the Codefresh Classic integration pipeline is triggered.
+Arguments such as `CF_IMAGE`, `CF_GIT_BRANCH`, and `CF_JIRA_MESSAGE` are populated dynamically when the Codefresh integration pipeline is triggered.
 You can templatize the values of these arguments to ensure that the required information is included in the reported image.

-Codefresh Classic offers [system variables](https://codefresh.io/docs/docs/pipelines/variables/#system-provided-variables) you can use to templatize argument values.
+Codefresh pipelines have [system variables]({{site.baseurl}}/docs/pipelines/variables/#system-provided-variables) you can use to templatize argument values.

 {::nomarkdown}
 <br>
 {:/}

-#### CF_IMAGE examples
+### CF_IMAGE examples
 **Example: Report full repo and branch information**
 This example illustrates how to define the value for `CF_IMAGE` to report the repo owner, name, and branch, with the Git hash.